hg-pyun/iterize/README.md

 iter.next(); // { value: 2, done: false }
 ...
 ```
-`Cycle` can also receive range iterator.
+`Cycle` can also receive a range iterator.
 ```js
 import {cycle, range} from 'iterize';